microbiome/microbiome/vignettes/Ordination.md

 ### Sample ordination

-Project the samples with the given method and distance:
+Project the samples with the given method and distance.
+See also plot_ordination from the phyloseq package.

 ```r